 2. Get Start Up Financing & Budget: Determine how your business will be financed and prepare a budget.
-Will you use your own savings, traditional lending, or perhaps venture capital?
+Will you use your own savings, traditional lending, venture capital, or more modern online financing options?
+One of the most popular and easiest to use of these modern financing options is Kabbage, an online platform that makes it quick and easy to finance your American Dream.
 Whatever the case, you should also establish a budget and stay within that budget while you initiate and grow your business.

 3. Secure Your Trademark Rights: Protect your company and product names as trademarks.
 It is critical that before you form your business entity you must make sure your entity’s name is available as a trademark under federal trademark law.
 In short, you do not want to select a name for a business only to find out you cannot use that name because it would violate another’s federal trademark rights.
 This is equally true for any unique service or product names you may select as well as specific logos that may be used with your goods or services.
 A proper trademark protection plan should include having both a research report conducted to determine the availability of your trademark(s) and, if available, registering the same on a federal level.
 For more information on protecting your trademarks at this critical early stage Click Here.

 4. Register a Domain Name: Hand-in-hand with protecting your trademarks, most new business should secure rights in a domain name that matches their proposed business’s name that has also been cleared as a trademark.